Learning to Forgive is important.

 This page contains a transcript of Beth McLendon teaching on

-If you prefer to listen to the radio show, there is a link below.
+If you prefer to listen to the radio show, click on the player below.

 We also have more information and specific tips on "How to Forgive," available on this site.
 In addition, we now have some extra information not given on this page which is called extra show notes.